djeanner/Anatole/Readme.md

 This is for gsl version 2.8.
 Adjust if necessary [Commands for compilation](compile.md)
 The binaraies are `bin/ANATOLIA` and `bin/ANATOLIAplus`.
-Note: We skiped the make install and call the library directly at the compilation step

 # Update test data